foxmoder/fennec/README.md

 ## Why not write it in Python then?

 I totally could have.
 I just didn't want to.
-I'll use the excuse that Rust will be faster for longer programs, and also something something better typing for large projects etc.
+I'll use the excuse that Rust will be faster for longer programs, and also Rust's typing is nice when working on larger projects.

+## Isn't `$RELATED_PROJECT` good enough for this?

+Probably.
+I haven't seen any alternate Java Card languages.
+At the moment, I'm mostly writing this for my personal Java Card experiments.
+Suggestions are always welcome though--feel free to add any issues/MRs.

 ## Why compile directly to the JCVM and not to Java Card?